racker/service-registry-docs/Integration-Guide.md

 automatically.
 We will see that in the Twisted Python client in the next section.

-## Using the Twisted Python client
+## Using the Twisted Python Client

 All of the Service Registry functionality has been abstracted away in various clients for popular programming languages such as Java, Node.js, and Python.
 In